Home / publications / commentaries /

 Figure 2

-There is little evidence in the public domain to explain why Albanians are seeking asylum in the UK in greater numbers at this particular point in time.
-Migration flows are hard to forecast and asylum migration especially so, as noted in this recent article in the journal Nature.
-A wide range of factors influence asylum numbers, including geopolitical events, information flows and networks.
-Academic research has typically suggested that policy is not the major cause of changes in asylum applications.
-In recent evidence to the Home Affairs committee, Dan O’Mahoney, the government’s Clandestine Channel Threat Commander, said that he believed one of the reasons behind the increase in Albanian citizens crossing the Channel was the activities of smugglers who have made the crossing easier.
+There is little evidence in the public domain to explain why more Albanians claimed asylum in the UK from May 2022.
+Migration flows are hard to forecast, and asylum migration especially so, as noted in this recent article in the journal Nature.
+A wide range of factors influences asylum numbers, including geopolitical events, information flows, and networks.
+Academic research has typically suggested that policy is not the major cause of changes in the number of people claiming asylum in destination countries.
+In recent evidence to the Home Affairs committee, Dan O’Mahoney, the government’s Clandestine Channel Threat Commander, said that he believed one of the reasons behind the increase in Albanian citizens crossing the Channel was the activities of smugglers who had made the crossing easier.

 Figure 3